PRODUCTION POSSIBILITY CURVE

-In business, the Production Possibility Curve (PPC) is applied to evaluate the performance of a manufacturing system when two commodities are manufactured together.
-The management utilizes this diagram to plan the perfect proportion of goods to produce to reduce the wastage and cost while maximizing profits.
+In business, a production possibility curve (PPC) is made to evaluate the performance of a manufacturing system when two commodities are manufactured together.
+The management utilises this graph to plan the perfect proportion of goods to produce in order to reduce the wastage and costs while maximising profits.

-The diagram or graph explains how many units of goods a company can produce if all the resources are utilized productively.
-Therefore, a single commodity’s maximum manufacturing probability is arranged on the X-axis and other on the Y-axis.
-Here, the curve is represented to show the number of products that can be created with limited resources and pausing the use of technology in between.
+The diagram or graph explains the units of goods that a company can produce if all the resources are utilised productively.
+Therefore, a single commodity’s maximum manufacturing probability is arranged on the X-axis and that of the other commodity on the Y-axis.
+Here, the curve is represented to show the number of products that can be created with limited resources, while pausing the use of technology in between.

-In the graph, the line sloping down also depicts the tradeoff between producing commodity A and commodity B. When a firm diverts its resources to produce commodity B, the production of commodity A will reduce.
+In the graph, the line sloping down also depicts the trade-off between producing commodity A and commodity B. When a firm diverts its resources to produce commodity B, the production of commodity A reduces.

-A point above the curve indicates unattainable with the available resources.
-A point below the curve means the production is not utilizing 100 per cent of the ‘business’s resources.
+A point above the curve indicates the unattainable with the available resources.
+A point below the curve means that the production is not utilising 100 percent of the business’ resources.

 Related link: What is Demand?